iri/RIGAL/README.md

 # RIGAL

-RIGAL is a specialized programming language created for writing compilers.
-It was originally developed by M. Auguston and V. Engelson at the University of Latvia (USSR) during 1987-1993.
+Rigal is compiler construction language developed at the University of Latvia, Institute of Mathematics and Computer Science in 1987.
+The main data structures are atoms, lists and labelled trees.
+The control structures are based on advanced pattern matching.
+All phases of compilation, including parsing, optimization and code generation, can be programmed in this language in short and readable form.

 This repository includes RIGAL to C compiler, examples, detailed language description and user guide.